-Interdisciplinary immersive performance created by Stef de Paepe, Bram de Goeij, Guy de Lancey and Erwin Maas in collaboration with 7 local professional artists and working with 5 different high schools in the city and surrounding townships (in English, Afrikaans, Sesotho, Zulu and Mandarin).
+An interdisciplinary immersive performance in English, Afrikaans, Sesotho, Zulu and Mandarin, exploring generations from Baby Boom to the newest Generation Alpha.
+Created by Stef de Paepe, Bram de Goeij, Guy de Lancey and Erwin Maas in collaboration with South African professional theater & opera artists and 5 different high schools in the city and surrounding townships of Bloemfontein.

 A Symphonic Performance Experience in times of isolation and social distancing.
 In an old dairy factory, audiences experienced a socially-distanced immersive concert performance that moves through the factory following the structure of a Symphony.
 Inspired by the Norwegian cult novel and film De Dødes Tjern.
 Created by Hjørdis Steinsvik, Jørn Lavoll, Silje Sandodden Kise, David Alraek, and Erwin Maas.

 An Immersive Theater Performance for Young Audiences (Ages 5+).
 A co-creation between Brush Theatre, Guy de Lancey, & Erwin Maas.

 A project in development born out of the current Pandemic.
 It looks at new digital ways of interacting with young audiences and includes a vision for a future post-pandemic live performance as well.
 A performance project of theoretical and practical research of game devices (ephemeral, portable and transformable playgrounds) to be created and played within the space of the house (movement 1), with a focus on ‘creating together apart’ virtually; and in schools, theaters, parks & squares - the public space (movement 2), for the time we can all gather together again and ‘create together together’ in person.
 Created by Ieltxu Ortueta & Erwin Maas.